metreeca/metreeca-core/docs/tutorials/publishing-ldp-apis.md

 ))
 ```

-This `role` guard states that the `birt:buy` price will be visible only if the request is performed by a user in the `birt:staff` role, usually as verified by authtentication/authorization wrappers, like in the following naive sample:
+This `role` guard states that the `birt:buy` price will be visible only if the request is performed by a user in the `birt:staff` role.

+User roles are usually granted to requests by authentication/authorization wrappers, like in the following naive sample:

 ```diff
 public Demo() {